friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 pkill hoogle
 {% endhighlight %}

-I know what you're about to say.
-Opening our browser, navigating to _localhost:8080_, and keying in the name of a function or type is laborious.
+Now, opening our browser, navigating to _localhost:8080_, and keying in the name of a function or type is laborious.
 Fortunately, we can get all this with just a right click once we configure our plugin appropriately.
 Create a _.vscode/settings.json_ in your project if there isn't one already, and add the following property: